Diith226/pwr_dolby_group/README.md

 * Additional modifiable parameters of the DeepDream generation

 ## How To
+* Git-LFS is needed to clone the repository
 * Install the anaconda from the anaconda page (https://www.anaconda.com/distribution/)
 * Install the environment from the .yml file